xindyhu/reach-data-viz-workshop/README.md

-# reach-data-viz-workshop
+# Data Visualization Workshop

-Data Visualization Workshop for members of the REACH center and GW EOH students
+Data visualization workshop for members of the REACH center and GWSPH EOH students